zonca/zonca.dev/posts/2018-11-7 -deploy_jupyterhub_supercomputer_2018.md

 ---
+categories:
+- jupyterhub
+- comet
+- xsede
+date: 2018-11-7 11:00
 layout: post
+slug: jupyterhub-supercomputer
 title: Deploy JupyterHub on a Supercomputer for a workshop or tutorial 2018 edition
-date: 2018-11-7 11:00
-categories: [jupyterhub, comet, xsede]
-slug: jupyterhub-supercomputer

 ---

 I described how to deploy JupyterHub with each user session running on a different